RobinSchmidt/RS-MET-Research/ReadMe.txt

 project in my main repo.
 It builds a command line application that runs one or more experimental script-like functions that are either supposed to be run in the debugger to inspect variables and/or produce some output files.
-Which scrip is run is decided by what function calls you uncomment in the Main.cpp.
+Which script is run is decided by what function calls you uncomment in the Main.cpp.

 There's also some activity in: